The structure of interval orders with no infinite antichain: Modular decomposition of graphs with no infinite independent sets

 Specializing to the case of posets we have,

 \begin{corollary} A poset $P$ with at least two vertices has no nontrivial strong modules if and only if $P$ is prime, an antichain or is a linear order. \end{corollary}

-\begin{theorem} If $R$ is a binary relational structure, then every robust module with at least two elements is the lexicographic sum of its components and the quotient is either prime, or is edge-free, or is complete or is a linear order. \end{theorem}
+\begin{theorem} If $R$ is a binary relation, then every robust module with at least two elements is the lexicographic sum of its components and the quotient is either prime, or is edge-free, or is complete or is a linear order. \end{theorem}

 Specializing to the case of posets we have,

 \begin{corollary} If $P$ is a poset, then every robust module with at least two elements is the lexicographic sum of its components and the quotient is either prime, or is an antichain, or is a chain. \end{corollary}